MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

     1. In the third field, enter or select **Seattle store**.
 1. Select **Save and close**.

-## Create new simple fulfillment assignment policy rule for Chicago
+## Create new simple fulfillment assignment policy rule for Chicago store

+To create a new simple fulfillment assignment policy rule for the Chicago store, follow these steps.

 1. On the simple fulfillment assignment policy form, select **New Rule**.
 1. Under **Condition**, for **Rule Name**, enter "Assignment rule- Chicago".